Animal Ambassadors

 Eastern Box Turtles

 Wild was brought to TNC to be released, illegally and without permission from TNC, in 2001.
-A family had picked her up while on a road trip and kept her in their ...
+A family had picked her up while on a road trip in Pennsylvania and kept her in their home in poor conditions.
+After ...

 Wood Turtle